 There are two types of energy offers for business - standard and market retail offers.

 What’s the difference?

 A standing offer is a basic energy plan with government regulated terms and conditions for most customers.
 The prices are set by us as the retailer with no discounts, such as our Basic Business energy plan.

 Market retail offer

 By this we mean an energy plan with the prices set by the retailer (that’s us) typically with a benefit or incentive (e.g. a discount or a credit to your bill) for a fixed amount of time.

-Find out more with our Basic Plan Information Documents.
+Find out more on our Energy Plan Information page.